iftsv/nix-tips-and-tricks/README.md

 ```

 Bonus:
-meet.new / sheet.new / doc.new
+repo.new / meet.new / sheet.new / doc.new